readyplayerme/rpm-unity-sdk-netcode-support/README.md

 - Use [Network Animator](https://docs-multiplayer.unity3d.com/netcode/current/learn/dilmer/networkanimator/) instead of syncing animator parameters using network variable.
 - Fix player rotation sync.
 - Animation for fireball.

+## Known Issues
+- **Shared Access Violation Error:** When you test your build locally, all the game instances will try to write avatar file at the same time due to first time download and cause a file read error.
+Even though remote players won't experience this issue it is troubling while testing your app.
+You might test with same avatars and after they are cached this issue should not occur.